PwC Middle East inaugurates its regional headquarters in Riyadh

 PHOTO

-- Establishment of a regional head office in Riyadh and an experience centre – PwC Middle East’s technology and innovation hub to open in 2024

-- The regional headquarters programme is an initiative commissioned by the Ministry of Investment and the Royal Commision of Riyadh City (RCRC) requiring companies to establish a headquarters in the Kingdom of Saudi Arabia by 1 January 2024, and PwC Middle East now has obtained its licence ahead of time

-Riyadh, Saudi Arabia - PwC Middle East has received its Regional Headquarters licence from the Ministry of Investment (“MISA”) and the Ministry of Commerce (“MOC”) in the Kingdom of Saudi Arabia reinforcing its commitment towards Vision 2030, driving the transformation programme, and supporting ambitious local talent.
+PwC Middle East has received its Regional Headquarters license from the Ministry of Investment (MISA) and the Ministry of Commerce (“MOC”) in the Kingdom of Saudi Arabia reinforcing its commitment towards Vision 2030, driving the transformation programme, and supporting ambitious local talent.

-His Excellency Eng.
-Khalid A. Al-Falih, Minister of Investment, and His Excellency Dr. Hazim Zagzoog, Advisor to the Royal Court, and Kevin Ellis PwC EMEA among other senior esteemed guests attended PwC Middle East’s Regional Headquarters inauguration ceremony held at AL Faisaliah hotel in Riyadh on 31 May 2023.
+Eng.
+Khalid A. Al-Falih, Minister of Investment, and Dr. Hazim Zagzoog, Advisor to the Royal Court, and Kevin Ellis PwC EMEA among other senior esteemed guests attended PwC Middle East’s Regional Headquarters inauguration ceremony held at AL Faisaliah hotel in Riyadh on 31 May 2023.

 Hani Ashkar, PwC Middle East Senior Partner: “We are thrilled to have received our licence for our Regional Headquarters and are honoured to continue supporting the Kingdom’s remarkable transformation, as we accelerate towards 2030 and beyond.
-At PwC Middle East, we are fully committed to supporting Saudi Arabia’s next phase of its transformational agenda as we digitise, decarbonise, localise, privatise and modernise.”
+At PwC Middle East, we are fully committed to supporting Saudi Arabia’s next phase of its transformational agenda as we digitize, decarbonize, localize, privatize and modernize.”

 Riyadh Al Najjar, PwC KSA Country Senior Partner and Chair of the ME Board, said: “We’re proud of our journey in the Kingdom of Saudi Arabia for over 40 years, building trust and delivering sustained outcomes.
 We are committed to the Kingdom’s ambition and efforts as it strengthens and diversifies its economy to deliver opportunities for its people and deliver on the promise of a remarkable future.”